sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 #  Summary

-The purpose of this whitepaper is to document a prescriptive method for Windows 10 deployment using the classic Windows 10 deployment procedures.
+The purpose of this guide is to document a prescriptive method for Windows 10 deployment using the classic Windows 10 deployment procedures.
 Many of the tools and methods used from Windows 8.1 classic deployment have not changed.
 The biggest change is the recovery process, where Windows 10 allows image-less recovery.

 # Intended Audience

-This procedure is specially targeted for Named Original Equipment Manufacturers (OEMs), and applies to all Windows 10 client operating system versions.
+This guide is specially targeted for Named Original Equipment Manufacturers (OEMs), and applies to all Windows 10 client operating system versions.
 This document addresses IT professionals with prior knowledge of Windows basic administration and troubleshooting.
 Additionally, please refer to [Windows 10 Deployment and Tools](https://technet.microsoft.com/en-us/library/mt297512.aspx) for additional information on what's new for Windows 10 deployment.

 # About this guide